 Less suitable: >1,000,000

-Implementing Entity: The success of a given Control Action depends upon the presence of some entity capable of, and willing to, taking responsibility for its implementation.
+Implementing Entity: The success of a given Control Action depends upon the presence of one or more capable of, and willing to, taking responsibility for its implementation.
 Implementing Entity describes the extent to which there is a clearly identified responsible party for implementing the control action, along with an assessment of their willingness to do so.
 It is rated as follows:

 Highly suitable: Entity identified and willing to implement